liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

 ## Creating the Screenlet's View [](id=creating-the-screenlets-view)

 Recall that a View defines a Screenlet's UI.
-Since you're creating a list Screenlet, you'll first define the layout to use for each row in the list.
+Since you're creating a list Screenlet, you should first define the layout to use for each row in the list.
 For example, Bookmark List Screenlet needs to display a bookmark in each row.
-You can therefore define its row layout as a simple `LinearLayout` that contains a single `TextView` you'll use to display the bookmark's URL.
-Create the following `bookmark_row.xml` in the `res/layout` directory:
+Its row layout (`res/layout/bookmark_row.xml`) is therefore a simple `LinearLayout` containing a single `TextView` that displays the bookmark's URL:

     <?xml version="1.0" encoding="utf-8"?>
     <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"